dmitmel/crosscode-tweak-pack/README.md

 _Always enabled_

 Adds a shortcut for quickly opening and closing the map menu, by default assigned to the key `M`.
-Note that you need to have the [input-api](https://github.com/CCDirectLink/input-api) mod installed if you want to rebind this shortcut.

 ### Autoaim controls [cheat]